 27-163CP-1 37,000 Professional Development - OTS \$ and staff This project will provide OTS a funding source for courses, conferences, seminars which may enhance the professional development of internal and external partners for which funding has not previously been allocated.
-27-163CP-2 Office of Traffic Safety - Printing \$ 8,330 such This will provide funding for printing needs of the Traffic Safety as reports, press releases, etc. Office, 27-CP-1 40,000 Community Programs - Program Management \$ and Provides funding for necessary staff time and expenses incurred by that are directly related to the planning, development, coordination monitoring, auditing, and evaluation of projects within this progra- funded by Section 402 funding.
-Included in this project is funding printing of brochures and pamphlets, distributing literature and materials developed through successful projects, or obtained from sources. on, am area g for the media 27-CP-2 82,614 Clark County Public Schools \$ Traffic Working within the Clark County Public School Police Departme Safety Coordinator will be hired to develop education programs a district, act as staff for the traffic safety task force and act as the Nevada coordinator for the Safe Routes to School Program. for the
+27-163CP-2 Office of Traffic Safety - Printing \$ 8,330 such This will provide funding for printing needs of the Traffic Safety as reports, press releases, etc. Office, 27-CP-1 40,000 Community Programs - Program Management \$ and Provides funding for necessary staff time and expenses incurred to that are directly related to the planning, development, coordination monitoring, auditing, and evaluation of projects within this programmed by Section 402 funding.
+Included in this project is funding printing of brochures and pamphlets, distributing literature and materials developed through successful projects, or obtained from sources. on, am area ag for the media 27-CP-2 82,614 Clark County Public Schools \$ Traffic Working within the Clark County Public School Police Departme Safety Coordinator will be hired to develop education programs district, act as staff for the traffic safety task force and act as the Nevada coordinator for the Safe Routes to School Program. for the

 27-CP-3 12,000 Nevada State Fire Marshall \$ basic to This program will present safety courses to schools in 10 counties. course will cover several safety topics.
-Funding from OTS is in pr the traffic safety segments of the training.

-27-CP-4 120,000 Driver's Edge - Teen Driving \$ This the third year of a three-year project to demonstrate the effectiven training young drivers in the safe handling of their vehicles.
+Funding from OTS is in pathe traffic safety segments of the training.
+27-CP-4 120,000 Driver's Edge - Teen Driving This the third year of a three-year project to demonstrate the effective training young drivers in the safe handling of their vehicles.
 Driver's includes hands on experience in handling emergency maneuvers, and anticipation of unsafe conditions.
-Edge 27-CP-5 158,125 UNLV - Center for Safety Research \$ ana of Provide funding to help the Center for Safety Research implement each area of the State Highway Safety Plan that has an educational component.
-Specific, targeted media campaigns will be developed to match emphasis a reas.
-27-CP-6 16,304 Douglas County Sheriff's Office \$ the Establish a permanent child safety seat fitting station that will be of days per week plus by appointment.
-The fitting station will be loc - the Sheriff's Office and be manned by trained sheriff personnel.
-27-CP-7 47,500 Ron Wood \$ Provide funding to expand the current Ron Wood Family Resource safety programs to include a specific program for Hispanic child s seat 15. programs and include English and Spanish programs for children age 6 to
+Edge 27-CP-5 158,125 UNLV - Center for Safety Research \$ area of Specific, Provide funding to help the Center for Safety Research implement each the State Highway Safety Plan that has an educational component. targeted media campaigns will be developed to match emphasis areas.
+27-CP-6 16,304 Douglas County Sheriff's Office \$ the Establish a permanent child safety seat fitting station that will be days per week plus by appointment.
+The fitting station will be locally Sheriff's Office and be manned by trained sheriff personnel. - 27-CP-7 47,500 Ron Wood \$ seat Provide funding to expand the current Ron Wood Family Resource safety programs to include a specific program for Hispanic child programs and include English and Spanish programs for children safety

-27-CP-8 23,430 Department of Motor Vehicles \$ parents.
-Provide funding to print beginning drivers guides for teens and their r The guide will be revised to include versions in both English and Sp anish.
+27-CP-8 23,430 Department of Motor Vehicles \$ novonts Provide funding to print beginning drivers guides for teens and their parents.
+The guide will be revised to include versions in both English and Spanis sh